akkikhan/Primus-SaaS/sdk/dotnet/Primus.Notifications/README.md

 - `Twilio__AuthToken=...`
 - `Twilio__FromNumber=+16205538468`

 > Notes: Twilio trial accounts require verifying each recipient number before sending.
-Keep AuthToken in secrets/Key Vault/env vars—never commit secrets.
+Keep AuthToken in secrets/Key Vault/env vars-never commit secrets.
 > Twilio options are validated when configured (can be disabled with `ValidateOnStartup = false`).
 Email-only deployments without Twilio settings skip startup validation; the first SMS send will throw a helpful error if Twilio is still unconfigured.
 Missing credentials surface as service-unavailable.

+## Inspecting results
+- `NotificationResult.Channels` is the per-channel breakdown (`Channel`, `Status`, `Detail`/`Exception`). (`ChannelResults` does not exist.)
+- `ChannelUsed` is set only when at least one channel succeeds.
+- For HTTP APIs, map `ServiceUnavailable` to 503 if your SMS provider is offline.

 ## AWS SNS SMS (Built-in)